Westminster Historic District

 The Westminster Historic District comprises the historic center of Westminster, Maryland.
 The district includes about 1400 structures, with a high proportion of contributing structures.
 The town exhibits a variety of building styles and notable examples of Greek Revival, Georgian, and Gothic Revival style architecture.
 Most of the structures exhibit early 19th-century residential vernacular architecture and mid-19th century commercial architecture.

 It was listed on the National Register of Historic Places in 1980.
-The Westminster Historic District Commission administers the provisions of the Historic District Zone, a voluntary zoning designation that offers protections to historically valuable structures in the City of Westminster.
-The commission also reviews applications for tax credits and sponsors various events to raise awareness of the value that historic resources add to our community.

-The Building of Westminster in Maryland, by Christopher Weeks, funded in part through a Special Grant Fund sponsored by Preservation Maryland and the Maryland Historical Trust provides an excellent socio-architectural account of Westminster's first 250 years, including an illustrated inventory of over 200 historic structures.